 Teachable Payments is Teachable’s payment gateway to allow credit card transactions.
 It allows for faster payouts which are paid out directly to your bank account via Stripe.
 You enable Teachable Payments and select a payout schedule (daily, weekly, or monthly) when you are setting up your school.

-Is Teachable a LMS?
+Is Teachable an LMS?

 Yes, Teachable is a web-based learning management system (LMS).
 LMS software is used to provide training courses and educational content in both written and video format.